asmaloney/libE57Format/README.md

 - [FreeCAD](https://github.com/FreeCAD/FreeCAD)
 - [PDAL](https://github.com/PDAL/PDAL)

-There are also some commercial products using libE57Format.
-If any of them would like to sponsor the project and be listed here, please contact Andy (asmaloney).
+There are also many commercial products using libE57Format.
+If any of them would like to sponsor the project and be listed here, please <a href="mailto:asmaloney@gmail.com?subject=libE57Format Sponsorship">contact Andy</a>.

 ## How To Contribute

 These are some of the things you can do to contribute to the project:

+### 💰 Financial

+Given that I'm an independent developer without funding, financial support is appreciated.
+If you would like to support the project financially (especially if you sell a product which uses this library), you can use the [sponsors page](https://github.com/sponsors/asmaloney) for one-off or recurring support, or we can arrange <a href="mailto:asmaloney@gmail.com?subject=libE57Format B2B Sponsorship">B2B invoicing</a> of some kind.
+Thank you!

 ### ✍ Write About The Project